-So you’ve had a beautiful asphalt porch or driveway poured.
+So you’ve had a beautiful asphalt patching or driveway poured.
 It’s so pristine you barely want to walk across it.
 Then one day, you see a crack going right through the center!
 Why did this happen!

 In new concrete when it hardens, or cures, shrinkage always occurs.
 Because concrete is not an elastic material, cracks are inevitable.

 To solve this type of cracking it is recommend to hire concrete contractors, as a joint has to be cut into the concrete in an effort to control where the cracks will occur and concrete cutting as well as concrete grinding services will be needed for this procedure.
 Typically, the crack will run down the line of the joint and not disturb the look of the concrete.
-These are called contraction joints, because concrete tends to contract when it is curing they happen a lot on decks but a deck repair is an easy fix.
+These are called contraction joints because concrete tends to contract when it is curing they happen a lot on decks but a deck repair is an easy fix.
 Some contractors also recommends sealcoating.